JohnStuartRutledge/nyaa/readme.md

 - auto-convert trusted fansubber tags to links to that fansubbers home site
 - add tabs to the sidebar and place nyaas ad banner in a tab
 - when anime is from a fansubber who does only raw untranslated anime ensure the url uses &cats=1_11

+## On The Horizon
+- convert app to backbone.js + requie.js
+- use handlebars for templating
+- use [lawnchair](brian.io/lawnchair/) with the chrome-storage adapter to manage localstorage